-There is small miscellaneous collection of Scottish and British coins, some trade tokens and commemorative medals.
-In addition there is a significant collection of local communion tokens.
+There is small miscellaneous collection of Scottish and British coins, some trade tokens, and commemorative medals.
+In addition, there is a significant collection of local communion tokens.
 There is some material relating to the failed East Lothian Bank.

-Development of the numismatic collection will be restricted to coins, notes, medals and tokens with a particular connection to East Lothian, or such as may be required for display purposes.
-Coins recovered during the course of archaeological excavations will be accepted alongside other excavated material (see section above and section 12).
+Development of the numismatic collection will be restricted to coins, notes, medals, and tokens with a particular connection to East Lothian, or such as may be required for display purposes.
+Coins recovered from archaeological excavations will be accepted alongside other excavated material (see section above and section 12).

-Visual Arts
+3.8 Visual Arts

 There is a miscellaneous collection of works of art on paper and canvas.
 The main strength lies in local history and topography.
-A bias to works depicting North Berwick has been corrected by recent acquisitions which have focused on significant East Lothian artists such as WD MacKay and John Bellany.